Chicago’s Best Indoor Play Spaces

 Little Adventures Café —Wicker Park

-This relatively new indoor play space in family-friendly North Center, launched by a local mom, has quickly become an award-winning favorite, thanks to its uncluttered-yet-action-packed layout, eye-pleasing art exhibits, engaging climbing structures and play areas, and free coffee and wi-fi for adults.
+Open for private playdates only as of February 9, 2021.
+This play space in North Center and River North, launched by a local mom, has quickly become an award-winning favorite, thanks to its uncluttered-yet-action-packed layout, eye-pleasing art exhibits, engaging climbing structures and play areas, and free coffee and wi-fi for adults.
 It’s popular enough, in fact, that weekend open play hours need to be reserved in advance—which is easy enough to do on their website.

 Pritzker Family Children’s Zoo — Lincoln Park Zoo

-Hitting the Lincoln Park Zoo might not be your first thought during the colder months, but the Treetop Canopy Adventure climbing structure in the Pritkzer Family Children’s Zoo building is irresistible fun—plus, it’s free!
+Lincoln Park Zoo will be open to the public starting March 1, 2021.
+Hitting the Lincoln Park Zoo might not be your first thought during the colder months, but the Treetop Canopy Adventure climbing structure in the Pritzker Family Children’s Zoo building is irresistible fun—plus, it’s free!
 Once your kids have had their fill of the ropes, tunnels, and walkways, visit the North American animals and learn about their habitats.

 Razzmatazz — McKinley Park

-Kids as old as 14 can scramble and bounce around the Inflatable Play Land, go bowling, or play arcade games for redeemable tickets at this giant fun zone.
+Still closed as of February 9, 2021.
+Kids as old as 14 can scramble and bounce around the Inflatable Playland, go bowling, or play arcade games for redeemable tickets at this giant fun zone.
 An on-site grill serves up kid-friendly classics like pizza, hot dogs, and burgers.
 (And, ahem, there’s also a bar.)

 Sod Room — South Loop